Rabbi Eliana Falk

 community that values tradition and welcomes innovation.

-She is dedicated to environmental activism as well as interfaith relations.
+She is dedicated to environmental activism as well as interfaith relations and has led

-On a national level, she is an active fellow at the Center for Christian Jewish
+On a national level, and is a fellow with Rabbis Without Borders at The Jewish Center

-She was honored to receive the Herchel J. Matt Award for Creative Liturgy for the
+She has twice been honored to receive the Herchel J. Matt Award for Creative Liturgy,

 Locally, Rabbi Falk is an active member of the Southbury Interfaith Clergy Association